patrickpissurno/fastify-esso/README.md

 It would be complicated to implement, as a lot of code would be repeated, and a huge standardization would have to take place to make sure that each microservice would implement authentication and validation the same way.
 Also, it would incur in a big overhead to the authentication database.
 Not that great.

 In general, the first approach (Centralized Authentication Server) is better.
-But we can still improve this one to make it more viable, if for some reason it suits you better.
+But we can still improve on this one to make it more viable, if for some reason it suits you better.

 Improved approach (using this plugin, W means *any* microservice):
 1. **User** <-> **W** (authenticates and receives token)